clearpix.gif (43 bytes)

 1.0 Membership Requirements

-1.1 All members must have a LEGAL copy of the most recent version of Diamond Mind Baseball as well as a LEGAL copy of the most recent player disk.
+1.1 All members must have a LEGAL copy of the most recent version of Diamond Mind Baseball as well as a LEGAL copy of the most recent DMB player disk.
 Note: the Commissioner will check with Diamond Mind Baseball before the start of each season to ensure all owners have purchased the required products.
-As of the 2004 season, the BDBL currently uses DMB Version 9.
+As of the 2011 season, the BDBL currently uses DMB Version 10.

 1.2 All owners are responsible for playing their AWAY games (managed either by themselves or the computer manager) when scheduled and e-mailing the results of these games (along with all necessary series files) to the Commissioner by the deadline stated under "Important Dates" on the home page.
 All owners should read and/or download the "Series Instructions" file listed on the Downloads page.